Jason Halbert

-Halbert began his music career as keyboardist for DC Talk in 1994.
-He was also a founding member of the band SonicFlood.
+In 1994, Halbert began his music career as keyboardist for DC Talk.

+In 1997, Halbert was a founding member of the band Zilch, which was renamed to SonicFlood in 1998.

+In 2003, Halbert became Kelly Clarkson's music director, shortly after her American Idol win.

-As a record producer Halbert has won a Grammy for his contributions to Kelly Clarkson's Stronger album which won the Grammy for Best Pop Vocal album in 2013.
+In 2013, in his role as a record producer, Halbert won a Grammy for his contributions to the Kelly Clarkson album Stronger, which also won the Grammy for Best Pop Vocal album.

-As a songwriter, Halbert has co-written several songs with Kelly Clarkson, including Catch My Breath and "Cry".
-"Cry" was also featured in the Glee Season Three episode "Choke", performed by Lea Michele.
+As a songwriter, Halbert has co-written several songs with Clarkson, including Catch My Breath and "Cry".
+"Cry" was featured in the Glee Season Three episode "Choke", performed by Lea Michele.

-In 2016 Halbert produced "Piece by Piece" (Idol Version) and also accompanied Clarkson, on piano for the recording.
+In 2016, Halbert produced "Piece by Piece" (Idol Version) and also accompanied Clarkson on piano for the recording.
 The song was nominated for a Grammy in the Best Pop Solo Performance category.

-Along with Todd Mark Evans, Jason is also part of the Nashville-based duo the Brezhnev Society.
+Along with Todd Mark Evans, Jason has been part of the Nashville-based duo the Brezhnev Society.

 Halbert has been noted as an early adopter of Ableton Live in his live performances with artists.

+In 2024, Halbert and his wife, Rhonda, published their first book, Caretaker (2024), under the penname R.J.
+Halbert.
+In 2025, they released a sequel, Servant (2025).